awrodriguez-sfsu/GeoCodingChallange/README.md

 remember to restart nginx to encorporate changes

-run the nodejs app from the app folder
+run the nodejs app from the app folder each on a different terminal

 ```
+npm run-script run-service
-npm start
+npm run-script run-client
 ```

+Navigate to localhost:3000 for client
+Navigate to localhost:3001 for serviceg